nasriblack/SoftBussBookingBack1.1/README.md

 - [ ] Imeplement the token with the right way and safe way => authentification
 - [ ] as user i want cancel my reservartion => reservation
 - [ ] Implement the method in case of many user choose one seat at once => reservation
-- [ ] it will have an Admin , User as role
 - [ ] as Admin i must see the list of booking of the bus of 1 month ago => Admin
 - [ ] as Admin i must verify the user after his registration => Admin
 - [ ] As user i can see the reservation list => reservation